 Quick Facts about Low-Digestible Sweeteners

 Hard-to-digest sweeteners have sweet carbohydrates that resist digestion and so, provide 25 to 90% fewer calories than table sugar.
-These products are not calorie-free, but by law may be labeled as zero-calorie if they provide <5 cal/serving (note on that here).
+These products are not calorie-free, but by law may be labeled as zero-calorie if they provide <5 cal/serving (Wondering what one serving is?
+Read THIS).

 Low-digestible carbohydrates used as sweeteners include (1) polyols (erythritol, xylitol, sorbitol, maltitol, mannitol, isomalt), (2) rare sugars (allulose, tagatose), and (3) some soluble fibers (inulin, fructo- and isomalto-oligosaccharides).
 As opposed to high-intensity sweeteners, all of those carbs have a bulking property, which is the ability to add weight and volume to foods, impacting mouthfeel and texture, as regular sugar does.

 Advantages: Give you sweet taste with fewer calories than table sugar, bulk for recipes, and may offer digestive health benefits.

 How do Low-Digestible Sweeteners Behave in our Body?